 Assessment in EYFS is based on the criteria within Development Matters in the Early Years Foundation Stage.
 A baseline assessment is carried out on entry to our school to determine a starting point.
 The vast majority of assessments are based on observations of the child in independent activities.
 Assessments are used to inform practitioners about what a child can do and what their next development needs are.
-The judgments are recorded on an ongoing basis on our school's tracking system.
-Each term, a summative assessment is made in terms of which Development Matters band a child is working within in each area of learning and this information is shared with parents or carers at Parents' Evening.
+The judgements are recorded on an ongoing basis using the Evidence for Learning platform.
+Each term, a summative assessment is made in terms of whether they are on track in their learning to achieve the Early Learning Goal or whether they may need further support to be on track.